 Do you lecture or teach workshops?
 How can students/organizers get in touch with you to schedule an event?

-Browse through more inspiring stories and projects about bag making.
+Browse through more inspiring stories and projects about bag making and jewelry design.